ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-datetimepicker/README.md

 [MIT License](https://github.com/ghiscoding/Aurelia-Bootstrap-Plugins/blob/master/LICENSE)

 ### Contributions/Comments
 Contributions are welcome.
-This plugin was created to help the community and myself, if you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.
+This plugin was created to help the community and myself and was mainly done through my free time.
+If you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.
 Also, please be respectful.

 Finally, if you like and use this Aurelia-Bootstrap-Plugin, please click on the :star: and add it as a favorite.